ICGC-TCGA-PanCancer/pancancer-documentation/docs/run_bwa.md

 ## Log Into SeqWare Host

 At this point you want to log in to you SeqWare host.
-See the cluster launch SOP for details on this.
+See the environment launch SOPs for details on this.

 ## Building the Workflow from Source